|Monthly Tech-Tip |

 It is about the recipe and the "magic material" that makes it work.
 And about the firing temperature.
-This is Plainsman BGP, a terra cotta, with 30% dolomite.
+This is Plainsman BGP, a terra cotta, mixed with 30% dolomite.
 Note the "DSHR" column in the SHAB test data (third last column): The drying shrinkage still averages over 7% even with the 30% dolomite, so BGP is very plastic.
-Notice the "FSHR" column, it is negative for the first five test bars fired at cone 05-01, that means the bars grew in size!
-But notice the shrinkage hits 0% at cone 1 (bar #6), by cone 2 the trend has reversed to 0.3% shrinkage.
-Amazingly that #6 bar is appears to be vitrifying, the color is darkening and it is strong.
+Notice the "FSHR" (fired shrinkage) column, it is negative for the first five test bars fired at cone 05-01, that means the bars grew in size!
+But notice the shrinkage hits 0% at cone 1 (bar #6).
+By cone 2 the trend has reversed to 0.3% shrinkage.
+The #6 bar is appears to be vitrifying, the color is darkening and it is strong.
 But notice the last "ABS" column (water absorption), it is 18.7%!
 This body was intended as a high-porosity ceramic at the lower ranges (it has 25% porosity at cone 05), but the dolomite is also slowing the densification as it goes through the vitrification process.
 Without the dolomite the top bar would be melting!
 By cone 1 its firing shrinkage would be 7% and the porosity would be zero.

 During drying, clay particles draw together and shrinkage occurs.
 During firing the matrix densifies and shrinkage continues.
 More vitreous bodies shrink more.